iloveitaly/shadcn-registry-template-github-pages/README.md

 Also:

-- Update registry.json with the GitHub Pages URL
+- Update registry.json with the GitHub Pages URL, required dependencies (npm packages), and any component dependencies (i.e. `components/ui` imports; add these to the `registryDependencies` array).
+You can remove any unrelated registry.json entries.
 - Update index.html with a descriptive title and description
 - Update package.json with a better description and keywords
 ```